-Lady Gaga Flashes Serious Underboob In Sexy ‘V Magazine’ Cover
+Lady Gaga Flashes Her Nipple & Serious Underboob In Sexy ‘V Magazine’ Cover

 Lady Gaga goes simple and sexy for her latest cover!
 As the singer kicks off her ‘Joanne’ World Tour, she sizzles on yet another cover of ‘V Magazine’!
 Gaga gives viewers a peek at her nipple, while flashing major underboob!